- Applying to study

 If you are sitting your exam externally you must ensure that you advise any changes to your address that occurs after the HECS census date directly to the Assessment and Graduation unit.
 To allow sufficient time for the arrangement of an appropriate examination venue you must advise Assessment and Graduation of your venue details at least 3 weeks prior to the exam timetable release.
 You must also follow standard university procedures for recording changes of address.

 If any circumstances occur that mean that you cannot attend your exam venue, you must advise the Assessment and Graduation unit by the advertised timelines.
 The university will try to provide alternative arrangements where possible.
 Failure to advise the Assessment and Graduation unit as required may result in failing the unit; or being required to sit a deferred examination.
-If you have applied and been granted a deferred exam.

 Do I need my student ID card?